Chevrotain/chevrotain/packages/website/docs/guide/performance.md

   > "$.c1 || ($.c1 = ..." (\$ is 'this')

   Will cause a 'c1' property to be assigned to the parser instance.
-  This may seem innocent but if enough properties are added dynamically to an instance its V8 hidden class will change which could cause a severe performance reduction.
+  This may seem innocent, but if enough properties are added dynamically to an instance, its V8 hidden class will change which could cause a severe performance reduction.

   To avoid this, simply define these "cache properties" in the constructor.